AlieuBSagnia/sparta_responsive_profile/sparta-responsive-profile/README.md

  > " Below are snapshots of the completed task"

  ![Picture](images/Capture1.PNG)
- > " Optimized for Iphone 5 "
+ > " Optimized for Iphone 5 using media queries "

  ![Picture](images/Capture2.PNG)
-  > " Optimized for Iphone 5 "
+  > " Optimized for Iphone 5 using media queries"